derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-06/12/2025 16:21:05 : 3 Database Admins walked into a NoSQL bar.
+07/12/2025 16:20:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Two bytes meet.
-The first byte asks, 'Are you ill?'
-The second byte replies, 'No, just feeling a bit off.'
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->